Fire Safety Agreement: Flame Effects in Camps

 • All LP-Gas cylinders must have an unexpired certification date stamp and be in good working order.
 Tanks in poor condition or out of date are a danger to fill and may cause injury to the fuel team, the artists, and/or participants.

-• Each LP-Gas Flame Effect must have a single 1/4-turn shut-off valve as the primary emergency fuel shut-off.
-When closed, this valve must inhibit all fuel flow to the Flame Effect, regardless of how many LP-Gas cylinders are connected to the Flame Effect.
-This valve must be exposed and visible at all times, and must be clearly marked as the emergency fuel shut-off.
+• Each LP-Gas flame effect must have a single 1/4-turn shut-off valve as the primary emergency fuel shut-off.
+When closed, this valve must inhibit all fuel flow to the flame effect, regardless of how many LP-Gas cylinders are connected to the flame effect.
+This valve must be exposed and visible at all times and must be clearly marked as the emergency fuel shut-off.

 • All components of the fuel system (fittings, piping, valves, connectors, etc.) must be designed and rated for both the type and pressure of fuel being used.
 The use of improper fittings can lead to leaks and failures in the fuel system resulting in fires and or injury.